 Pictured: This Schluter®-DESIGNLINE trim adds a nice clean look to your tile edges.

 3. Finalizing Your Selections

 Once you are working with the Gainesville design-build team overseeing your bathroom renovation or addition, you can move toward finalizing your tile choices for the project.
 As the world of tile is constantly evolving, it is difficult for individual homeowners to keep on top of what flooring options are available and what is currently trending.
 That’s where professionals come in.
-Your remodeler can provide you insight about the average market costs for materials, their availability, and their specific pros and cons for each individual bathroom project.
+Your remodeler can provide you insight into the average market costs for materials, their availability, and their specific pros and cons for each individual bathroom project.
 Additionally, if your bathroom presents any unique challenges or complexities, your team can show you what options are available to help you achieve your vision but stay on goal with your budget.

 Best Type of Tile for Showers and Bathtubs

-Along with flooring, you also must decide if tile will feature into the rest of your bathroom design, whether it be on the walls or in the shower.
+Along with flooring, you also must decide if the tile will feature in the rest of your bathroom design, whether it be on the walls or in the shower.
 When used in these ways, however, tile presents a different set of options and considerations.
 For example, a tile material you would use on your wall might not be suitable for going underfoot.
 You also need different sizes of tile when you’re decorating a wall or a bath surround.

 Is There a Specific Tile for Showers?

 Since tile is durable and easy to clean, it works well for the floors and walls of walk-in showers.
 On the flip side, you’re dealing with an area that gets wet—more so than the rest of the bathroom—so you want to plan accordingly.